jQwotos/internship-application-fullstack/README.md

 ### Notes

-After using a few different solutions from AWS lambda, STDLib and GCP Functions, I found that Cloudflare workers were extremely easy to use.
+After using a few different solutions from AWS lambda, STDLib and GCP Functions, I found that Cloudflare workers was extremely easy to use and deployed in milliseconds to a domain setup with clcoudflare.
 The new `wrangler dev` made it easy to progressively build out the worker and test.

 ## Extra Credits